-Students must choose a concentration for this degree program and may select from a General Concentration, Concentration in Exercise Science and Human Performance, or Concentration in Health and Wellness Management.
+Students must choose a concentration for this degree program and may select from a General Concentration, Concentration in Exercise and Chronic Disease, Concentration in Exercise Science and Human Performance, or Concentration in Health and Wellness Management.

 This general concentration allows you to select from all the concentration courses offered within this program, enabling you to create your own focused area of study.